TurboGears/tg2docs/docs/main/Auth/Authentication.rst

 through :mod:`repoze.what` because it has to configure :mod:`repoze.who` in a special way so that authorization can work.

-By default, :mod:`repoze.what` in TG2 configures :mod:`repoze.who` to use its :class:`repoze.who.plugins.form.RedirectingFormPlugin` as the first identifier and challenger -- using ``/login`` as the relative URL that will display the login form, ``/login_handler`` as the relative URL where the form will be sent and ``/logout_handler`` as the relative URL where the user will be logged out.
+By default, :mod:`repoze.what` in TurboGears |version| configures :mod:`repoze.who` to use its :class:`repoze.who.plugins.form.RedirectingFormPlugin` as the first identifier and challenger -- using ``/login`` as the relative URL that will display the login form, ``/login_handler`` as the relative URL where the form will be sent and ``/logout_handler`` as the relative URL where the user will be logged out.
 The so-called rememberer of such identifier will be an instance of :class:`repoze.who.plugins.cookie.AuthTktCookiePlugin`.
 All these settings can be customized through :mod:`repoze.what.plugins.quickstart`.

 You don't have to use :mod:`repoze.who` directly either, unless you decide not to use it the way TurboGears configures it through :mod:`repoze.what`.